reply-fr/sustainable-personal-accounts/fixtures/documents/terms-of-use.md

 ## Shared responsibility model

-The Account is governed by a shared security model, where you are responsible for data and for cloud resources that you create or deploy on this account, and where ___corporation___ is responsible of the funding and for the blueprints and guardrails supporting cloud operations.
+The Account is governed by a shared security model, where you are responsible for data and for cloud resources that you create or deploy on this account, and where {{ corporation }} is responsible of the funding and for the blueprints and guardrails supporting cloud operations.

-## Responsibilities of ___corporation___
+## Responsibilities of {{ corporation }}

-___corporation___ provides long-term support to employees involved in cloud innovation, by provisioning and assigning AWS accounts to these employees. ___corporation___ support costs incurred, and allow the users of these sandboxes to learn and to experiment.
+{{ corporation }} provides long-term support to employees involved in cloud innovation, by provisioning and assigning AWS accounts to these employees. {{ corporation }} support costs incurred, and allow the users of these sandboxes to learn and to experiment.
 Learning is referring to practical interactions with AWS Console, API and SDK.
 This can be done with tutorials, with guided workshops, or with the deployment of existing templates or code available from trusted sources on the Internet.
 Experimentations is referring to small-scale integration tests or configuration tests.
 This can be done with some lines of code or templates, with the objective to validate an idea and to document experimentation results.

-For each sandbox account, ___corporation___ provides clear governance rules, such as:
+For each sandbox account, {{ corporation }} provides clear governance rules, such as:

 - Level of monthly budget that you are entitled to consume on AWS platform – currently, $30 per ccount and per month